deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 As you can see, `RefCnt` is equal to 0y0111.
 0y denotes a binary value.
 So this means `RefCnt` in this instance equals 7 in decimal.

-So, let's use logical AND to try to clear out those last few bits.
+So, let's use bitwise AND to try to clear out those last few bits.

 `?
 TOKEN & 0xf`